isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019) are not required to undergo a pre-departure COVID-19 test.</i></p>

-#### 1. Are travellers under the VTL required to take any pre-departure COVID-19 PCR tests?
+#### 1. Are travellers under the VTL required to take any pre-departure COVID-19 tests?

 All travellers, except those aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019), must undergo a COVID-19 polymerase chain reaction (PCR) test or Antigen Rapid Test (ART) within 2 days before departure for Singapore.